 Ozempic Lawsuit

-Dozens of Ozempic lawsuits have been consolidated in federal court alleging gastroparesis, stomach paralysis, vomiting, gastrointestinal obstruction, ileus, gallbladder diseases, and more.
-The lawsuits allege Novo Nordisk, the manufacturer of Ozempic (semaglutide), made billions in sales by marketing Ozempic for weight loss but failed to warn consumers the drug carries dangerous side effects.
+Over 1,000 Ozempic lawsuits have been filed in federal court alleging gastroparesis, stomach paralysis, vomiting, ileus, gallbladder disease, and other gastrointestinal issues.
+The lawsuits allege Novo Nordisk, the manufacturer of Ozempic (semaglutide), made billions in sales by marketing Ozempic for weight loss and obesity but failed to adequately warn consumers about harmful side effects.

-The side effects cited in lawsuits against Ozempic include severe gastrointestinal issues like diarrhea, gastroparesis, and gastroenteritis.
-Individuals with lawsuits seek damages for past and future pain and suffering, health care costs, medical monitoring, and punitive damages against the company.
-Ozempic lawyers believe the litigation will grow to include hundreds, and perhaps thousands, of claimants throughout the U.S.
+Ozempic side effects lawsuits are for severe gastrointestinal issues like diarrhea, gastroparesis, and gastroenteritis.
+Potential payouts may include damages for past and future pain and suffering, health care costs, medical monitoring, and punitive damages against the company.
+Attorneys believe the Ozempic litigation will grow to include many thousands of claimants throughout the U.S.

 If you are interested in learning more about your legal rights, call us today at (855) 948-5098 or fill out our free and confidential Ozempic case evaluation.